Bit-Quill/amazon-timestream-odbc-driver/src/markdown/index.md

 ## Architecture

-ODBC is wrapping the Amazon DocumentDB JDBC Driver with JNI.
+ODBC is wrapping the Amazon TimeStream JDBC Driver with JNI.
 This will add a translation layer between C++ objects and Java objects.
 This is a 2-tier approach, where document scanning, metadata discovery, and SQL to MQL translation is performed using Java/JVM on a local machine.
 The communication from ODBC Adapter to JVM will be using JNI.
-For performance reasons, a separate (C/C++) client driver connection will be used to query and return results from the DocumentDB database.
+For performance reasons, a separate (C/C++) client driver connection will be used to query and return results from the TimeStream database.

 ```mermaid